librarianrafia/cv/index.md

 - <a href="http://liblicense.crl.edu/ListArchives/0808/msg00129.html">Center for Intellectual Property Copyright Leadership and Management Certificate</a>
 <!---Certificate required completion of following Online modules, IPNA 801: Copright Law and Integrated Access, IPNA 802: Copyright Law and Integrated Access, IPNA 803: Orphan Works Workshop, IPNA 804: Licensing Issues, IPNA 805: Copyright Policy Development, IPNA 806: College Cheating Trends, IPNA 807: Fair Use and Balance in Copyright--->

-## Awards

-`2011`<a href="http://www.acrl.ala.org/acrlinsider/archives/4101">ACRL member of the week October 24th.</a>

-`2010` <a href="http://emergingleaders.ala.org/news/category/2010-class/">ALA Emerging Leader.</a>

-### Grant support

-`2013` Co-applicant with Reece, D. the  UT Arlington Libraries application for the Muslim Journeys grant.

-- We were <a href="http://www.neh.gov/files/press-release/mj-bookshelf-winners.pdf">one of 842 libraries and state humanities councils awarded the Muslim Journeys Bookshelf grant from the NEH.</a>
-- Supported the grant by helping with displays, creating a web page to highlight the materials.

-- On Committee for creating the <a href="http://library.uta.edu/mavvets/">MavVets project</a>
-    - Worked on white paper for original internal grant.

 ## Publications